 Barry Dodson had been been living at Care Management Group's St Helier Avenue service care home in St Helier Avenue for 15 years.

-He suffered from regular seizures, meaning the centre had a policy not to leave him alone while he was bathing.
+He suffered from regular seizures, so the centre had a policy not to leave him alone while he was bathing.

 The court heard that when Mr Dodson had the seizure, one of his carers was down the corridor, while another was waiting outside the bathroom.